junpeng2023/3D-dataset-probe/README.md

 	<tr>
         <td>1</td>
 	    <td>approach</td>
-	    <td>The human approaches an object wgich is going to be relevant.</td>
+	    <td>The human approaches an object which is going to be relevant.</td>
 	</tr>
 	<tr>
 	    <td >2</td>